department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/card-sort/card-sort-research-summary.md

 The SME mental model is mostly aligned with ours around topics, and the data doesn't suggest we need to make any major changes to our topic labels.

-#### The articles most frequently sorted into unexpected topics were related to claims and payments.
+#### The articles SME participants most frequently sorted into unexpected topics were related to claims and payments.

-The majority of articles that caused lower rates of agreement in topics had to do with claims or payments.
+The majority of articles that caused lower rates of agreement across topics had to do with claims or payments.
 Most people placed articles with the word "claim" into `Disability`.  `Disability` still applies to those articles, and this trend supports the need for multiple topics to be applied to articles.
 One person created a category called `My VA Claims` for all claim articles.

 There wasn't a general consensus about where to put all articles referring to pay or payments; they were put into a variety of categories. `How VA back pay (retroactive benefits) works ` was put into `Other topics and questions` by 5 people.